 Author | Patrick Thill (LISER) and Eurofound |

-As part of the reception of people fleeing the war in Ukraine, procedures have been put in place to receive and support displaced persons from Ukraine, including those who have already arrived.
-These include registration, transport, care, accommodation, schooling for children, and access to employment.
-As regards accommodation, the government has set up an emergency reception centre to house people fleeing the war in Ukraine.
+Procedures have been put in place to receive and support displaced people arriving, or who have already arrived, from Ukraine in Luxembourg.
+These procedures include registration, transport, care, accommodation, schooling for children, and access to employment.
+For accommodation, the government has set up an emergency reception centre to house people fleeing the war in Ukraine.

 Workers | Businesses | Citizens |